 The secular blogosphere is running amuck with allegations and truths of sexual harassment.
-CFI’s Ben Radford is taking a righteous amount of heat–well, actually, not nearly enough.
 The lack of concern among secularists about sexism in the movement and especially organizations like CFI and JREF over the last couple years has finally blown its top and many women are coming forward with litigable accusations of harassment.

 It was really great to have women involved in the secular movement and the movement blew it.

 Secular Sexism has a certain panache to it.
 Maybe we could market that for secular tea party types.

 As Greta Christina often says “how can we get something positive out of this?”
 I know.
 We can outline a way to kill volunteer organizations and ensure their masculine flair!
 Sorry, Greta and Dennett (he says not to be snarkey in “Intuition Pumps”), the positivity is bleeding out of me like young boys from the church, uhhh, women from the movement.
 It’s a reverse positivity point.

 How to Kill a Volunteer Organization in 10 Steps with Secular Sexism (any resemblances to many organizations are likely)

 - Start with a legacy group and charismatic leader.
 Have that leader get old or retire, requiring new leadership.

 - Seek new blood, new funding, and an expanding membership.

 - When a member or employee complains of sexism or harassment, deny it, protect the company, shield the harasser, and belittle the victim.
 Ignore it as a personal issue.
 This removes any incentives for other people like the victim to wish to belong to the volunteer organization.
 Whatever you do, don’t suspend or fire the harasser immediately and make a profound apology.
 It’s better to err on the side of the harasser cuz you know victims love to be victimized.